Scroll to top

 Firearms Policy

 Firearms are restricted in Thailand.
-Private armed security is limited to government-authorised personnel.
+Private armed security is limited and tightly controlled; most close protection is unarmed and relies on avoidance and extraction.

 Licensing

-Private security regulated by the Ministry of Interior.
-Companies must hold valid registration.
+Private security is regulated by the Ministry of Interior under the Security Guard Business Act.
+Companies must hold valid registration and personnel require licensing.

 Foreign Operators